Wget with WARC output

-The development version of Wget can write its results to a WARC (Web ARChive file format) file, just like Heritrix and other archiving tools.
-With the WARC format, it's possible to save both the request and the response headers.
+Since version 1.14 Wget supports writing to a WARC file (Web ARChive file format) file, just like Heritrix and other archiving tools.
+With the WARC format, both the request and the response headers get saved.
 It also provides a clean way to store redirects and 404 responses.

 There is an additional advantage: if Wget writes these headers to a WARC file, it is no longer necessary to use the

 --save-headers to save them at the top of each downloaded file.
 There is no need to remove these headers afterwards to produce a clean copy: the mirror produced by Wget is useable without post-processing.

 To download a file and save the request and response data to a WARC file, run this:

 wget "http://www.archiveteam.org/" --warc-file="at"

 index.html, but it will also create a file

 at-00000.warc.gz.
 This is a gzipped WARC file that contains the request and response headers (of the initial redirect and of the Wiki homepage) and the html data.

 If you want to have an uncompressed WARC file, use the

 Saving one file is nice, but the